 Google recently started selling domain names.
-Obviously there are several ways you can do that, but let’s stay on the topic.
-Google started their own domain registry, and they are selling the domain names.
+Obviously, there are several ways you can do that, but let’s stay on the topic.
+Google started its own domain registry, and they are selling the domain names.
 In order to do that, and this is the fun part for us at WhoAPI, you need to be able to check if a certain domain name is available for registration or not.
 Sometimes, for various reasons, that check can fail.
 Large and old domain registrars like Godaddy, Enom, Network Solutions obviously have the technology in place (including a failsafe) that prevents misleading information.

-If the domain checker fails to get the right information on domain availability, the “web shop” widget (lets call it that way), allows the user to purchase this available domain.
+If the domain checker fails to get the right information on domain availability, the “web shop” widget (let’s call it that way), allows the user to purchase this available domain.
 To Google’s misfortune, the domain in question was google.com!
 So basically what happened Google sold this falsely available domain, that’s google.com.
 Nobody knows if there were other domains also available at the moment, but it looks like google.com was!

 For the sake of this explanation, let’s say that I have a domain registry, and had the same domain check error and displayed that google.com was available.
 You could have clicked “purchase” the transaction would go through, and you could see in our administration that you “own” google.com.
 But you wouldn’t take it seriously because we are not Google.
 But when Google makes this mistake, everybody gets on their feet.